sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 13- takes list of words as input and prints wprd that appear exactly once task 14- displays lines containing the pattern "root" from fi /etc/passwd task 15- displays the numbers of lines tha contain the pattern "bin" in the file /etc/passwd
+task 13- takes list of words as input and prints wprd that appear exactly once task 14- displays lines containing the pattern "root" from fi /etc/passwd task 15- displays the numbers of lines tha contain the pattern "bin" in the file /etc/passwd task 16- displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd